95RahulKumar/gitforking/README.md

 # gitforking
-# how to generate pr request?
+# How do I generate PR requests?
+# resolving merge conflict with branches